Withdrawals

 Authors may withdraw their manuscript at any stage of the editorial process.
 However, 2 conditions must be met for a withdrawal request to be processed:

 - All authors must consent to the withdrawal.
-A statement signed by all authors should be scanned and submitted as a PDF file to the editorial office at [redakcja@umw.edu.pl] and/or uploaded to the Editorial System as an Additional File.
+All authors should scan and submit a statement signed as a PDF file to the editorial office at [redakcja@umw.edu.pl] and/or upload it to the Editorial System as an Additional File.

 Until these conditions are fulfilled, the manuscript cannot be considered withdrawn.